artcogsys/CMS/README.md

 n_batches to be set to the (fixed) number of time points of which each trial consists.
 Also requires that the data is organised as a concatenation of trials.

+How do I handle multiple inputs?

+* CMS has support for providing a list of datasets as input to a model.

+How do I plot intermediate results other than the loss?

+* Either define a monitor and set a monitor function (see test_hydranet example) or do it post hoc on snapshots of the model (see learning analysis example)

 ## TO DO

 * Add example of a task (data will be dependent on network action)